tiberlab/tibercad/manual/Sphinx/GettingStarted/Dsc.rst

 sweep is used to pass from open circuit condition to short circuit condition lowering the external load from a high external load to a small one (R = 1).
 Finally, the voltage sweep compute the I-V characteristics under illumination.
-In case of dark simulation (application of an external bias without illumination) the flrst and second sweep are not needed.
+In case of dark simulation (application of an external bias without illumination) the first and second sweep are not needed.
 The external load for the cathode can be set directly to R = 1.

 ::